SimonEnsemble/RxnDfn/README.md

   ```
 7. Sample Time (stores u every sample_time time steps)

-We approximate the solution to the PDE numerically using a finite difference spatial and temporal discretization with the Crank-Nicolson Method:
+The solution to the PDE is approximated numerically using a finite difference spatial and temporal discretization with the Crank-Nicolson Method:
 ![Crank-Nicolson Equation](https://github.com/SimonEnsemble/RxnDfn/blob/master/Images/Crank-NicolsonEqnPic.PNG)

 Approximating this complex equation is as easy as passing eight (seven if periodic, see periodic example for further explanation) variables into the solve_rnx_diffn_eqn function.